-Reform is a process that involves initiating and strengthening legislation, policy, practices, standards, structures, knowledge, beliefs and behaviour.
-We drive change by increasing society's understanding of modern slavery, and influencing people to take action.
+Reform is a process that involves initiating and strengthening legislation, policy, practices, standards, structures, knowledge, beliefs and behavior.
+We drive change by increasing society's understanding of human trafficking, and influencing people to take action.
 Through training, advocacy and collaboration, we promote best practice, ensuring knowledge is passed on and developed.